 - If freezing temperatures are forecast, make sure there is no water stored in your lorry as it can cause pipes to burst

 - If your lorry is accessible and on private land and you have the space to do so, taking it down the drive and back is a good option

 - If you have a generator on your lorry, you can leave that unstarted for longer than your lorry engine

-As you aren’t expecting to be using your horsebox, you might have considered applying a SORN to your vehicle.
+You might have considered applying a SORN to your vehicle.
 You need to make a SORN (Statutory Off Road Notification) when you take a vehicle ‘off the road’ and you want to stop taxing and insuring it.
 Your vehicle is off the road if you don’t keep or use it on a public road, for example if it’s in a garage, on a drive or on private land.
 You can not SORN a vehicle if it is kept on the public highway.